 In The Fifth Witness, there is a scene with Mickey Haller sitting in the backseat of the Lincoln listening to “Judgement Day” off the latest Eric Clapton album.
-Now, for a limited time only, you can download the song here for free and listen to it just like Mickey does.
-Keep scrolling down this page to hear a conversation between Michael Connelly and Eric Clapton.
+Scroll down the page to listen to a conversation between Michael Connelly and Eric Clapton.

 Clapton & Me